Roki523/Traffic-light-controller/README.md

 ![IMG_20230926_233238](https://github.com/Roki523/Traffic-light-controller/assets/109354329/c2bc9b01-4215-47c9-94b8-e79341d520f2)

-Here in the figure.2 shows basic working of each lane traffic lights.
+Here in the figure shows basic working of each lane traffic lights.
 It shows the switching mechanism of lights during the rush time as it for low density time the green will automatically changes to 8sec provide the less time for lane as it not has any huge traffic.
 As it has specified for each lane and timing between each lane is set very precisely and accurately.

 3.4 STATE TRANSITION TABLE